 While you can and should ask some people to free associate what they see in your logo proposals, you can also easily set up easy little exercises to gauge how much your design stands out and how memorable it is.
 You can work with general slide presentation software such as PowerPoint or Google Slides to pit your logo proposals against each other or against those of your competitors.

-There are a lot of suggestions for logo survey questions from the likes of Playbook UX and SurveyMonkey.
+There are a lot of suggestions for logo survey questions from the likes of Playbook UX, SurveyMonkey, and SurveyMonkey Alternatives.
 You can boost the reach of your testing with specifically built logo test tools such as those from qualtrics or Splendid Research.

 Once you have gathered the feedback, you have to analyze it and decide how far to roll back the design process.
 Will a tweak be enough or will you have to go back to brainstorming?
 You will have to decide that for yourself.